 Achieve your Mathematics degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges saw 20,655 Mathematics students graduate with bachelor degrees in 2016.
-Your earnings after you graduate could be around $37,064 to $67,647 in your early career and $46,968 to $128,009 in your mid-career.
+U.S. colleges saw 21,856 Mathematics students graduate with bachelor degrees in 2018.
+Your earnings after you graduate could be around $23,700 to $120,300 in your early career and $23,700 to $120,300 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Seeking the very best?
 Check out Brigham Young University - Provo in order to pursue an education in Mathematics.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

-It's hard to find a better school than Texas Tech University if you wish to pursue Mathematics as a major.
-After graduating, math students typically make an average of $58,590 at the beginning of their careers.
-This school is one of the largest schools in Texas.
+It's hard to find a better school than University of South Florida - Main Campus if you wish to study Mathematics.
+University of South Florida - Main Campus is one of the largest schools in Florida.

 It's hard to find a better school than Binghamton University if you want to study Mathematics.
-Binghamton University mathematics students make 25.8% more than the average math grad.
+Binghamton University mathematics students make 6.1% more than the average math grad.
 Located in Vestal, New York, Binghamton University affords a dependable, suburban experience for individuals.